 - Sprinkle with chopped peanuts, mint and coriander (ground and whole leaves if you have some).

-- Set the scrambled egg on one side.
+- Set the scrambled egg or shredded turkey on one side.

 - Slice the nems in three large bite size and display all around the dish.